yves-obreykov/forsyde-co-sim-transpiler/README.md

 5. Compile this c file using "gcc ../example-c-implementation/output.c"
 6. Run and time the executable using "time ./a.exe ../example-c-implementation/input.txt"
 7. It takes 50 input tokens from the input file automatically, then pass them through 4 mapSY and it will produce outputs (50 integers) to stdout.
 On my system it takes about 35 seconds to run this example.

+# Steps to build and run the compiler for a toy SY parallel example - single thread
+1. go to transpiler directory
+2. run "make"
+3. run "./transpiler ../fiodl-files/SY_parallel_example.fiodl sy singlethread"
+4. This will make a c file called "../example-c-implementation/output.c"
+5. Compile this c file using "gcc ../example-c-implementation/output.c"
+6. Run and time the executable using "time ./a.exe ../example-c-implementation/input.txt"
+7. It takes 50 input tokens from the input file automatically, then pass them through 4 parallel mapSY and it will produce outputs (50 integers x 4) to stdout.
+On my system it takes about 35 seconds to run this example.

+# Steps to build and run the compiler for a toy SY parallel example - multi thread
+1. go to transpiler directory
+2. run "make"
+3. run "./transpiler ../fiodl-files/SY_parallel_example.fiodl sy multithread"
+4. This will make a c file called "../example-c-implementation/output.c"
+5. Compile this c file using "gcc ../example-c-implementation/output.c"
+6. Run and time the executable using "time ./a.exe ../example-c-implementation/input.txt"
+7. It takes 50 input tokens from the input file automatically, then pass them through 4 mapSY and it will produce outputs (50 integers x 4) to stdout.
+On my system it takes about 35 seconds to run this example.

+# Steps to build and run the compiler for a toy SY parallel example - multi core
+1. go to transpiler directory
+2. run "make"
+3. run "./transpiler ../fiodl-files/SY_parallel_example.fiodl sy multicore"
+4. This will make a c file called "../example-c-implementation/output.c"
+5. Compile this c file using "gcc ../example-c-implementation/output.c"
+6. Run and time the executable using "time ./a.exe ../example-c-implementation/input.txt"
+7. It takes 50 input tokens from the input file automatically, then pass them through 4 mapSY and it will produce outputs (50 integers x 4) to stdout.
+On my system it takes about 15 seconds to run this example.